puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 variables.
 To use these, we need a way to pass them into our configuration file.
-We'll also need to pass the `$pasture_config_file` variable to our service unit file so the service will start our Pasture process with the configuration file we specify if we change it something other than the default.
+We'll also need to pass the `$pasture_config_file` variable to our service unit file so the service will start our Pasture process with the configuration file we specify if we change it to something other than the default.

 ## Templates

 Many of the tasks involved in system configuration and administration come down to managing the content of text files.
 The most direct way to handle this is through a templating language.
-A template is similar to a text file, but offers a syntax for inserting variables as well as some more advanced language features like conditionals and iteration.
+A template is similar to a text file but offers a syntax for inserting variables as well as some more advanced language features like conditionals and iteration.
 This flexibility lets you manage a wide variety of file formats with a single tool.